sanjaymahto/hierarchical-data-representation/README.md

     instance.collapse(
     	2 /* collapse after two level */,
-    	[0, 2] /* collapse only these siblings, if not provided collapse every siblings */ )
+    	['East','West'] /* collapse only these siblings, if not provided collapse every siblings */ )

 Expand levels

     instance.expand(
     	2 /* expand level */,
-    	[0, 2] /* collapse only these siblings, if not provided collapse every siblings */, true /* if all the level after this level should be collapsed, default false */ )
+    	['East','West'] /* collapse only these siblings, if not provided collapse every siblings */, true /* if all the level after this level should be collapsed, default false */ )